JUDEELRICA/alx-low_level_programming/0x00-hello_world/README.md

-a C program that prints exactly with proper grammar, but the outcome is a piece of art
+Wrote a C program that prints the size of various types on the computer